 Writing the article

-The article was initially submitted to TESOL Quarterly, where it remained under review for several months before being rejected.
-The reviewers’ comments suggested that the reason for rejection were at least partly political.
+We initially submitted the article to TESOL Quarterly, where it remained under review for several months before being rejected.
+The reviewers’ comments suggested that the reasons for rejection were at least partly political.
 In their view, the article aligned too closely with a neoliberal agenda that had to be resisted.
 Specifically, they wrote:

 I am concerned that a theory cast in terms of “contextual dynamics” and “non-linear effects” runs the risk of being used by the powers that be to justify unfair employment practices, the cutting of programs and the disparaging of traditional forms of institutional hierarchy that feels threatened by CST and for very good reason. (…) I am also concerned that, by not mentioning the symbolic power struggles between native and non-native instructors (…), between English and other languages, between public and private institutions etc., and not explicitly building in human intentionality and agency in educational practice, CST can be recuperated by neoliberal forces all too happy to make themselves invisible while they continue to tighten the control processes and the accountability measures over the individual practitioner.

-Rather than challenge the editorial decision, however, a decision was made to submit a revised version to TESOL Journal, where it was accepted for publication with only minor changes.
+Rather than challenge the editorial decision, however, we decided to submit a revised version to TESOL Journal.
+To our delight, the editors and reviewers were happy to accept the paper for publication with only minor changes.

 The article

-We begin the article by providing an overview of what complex systems are, drawing examples from education in order to highlight how the theory can be usefuly applied to discussions about language teaching and learning:
+We begin the article by providing an overview of what complex systems are, drawing examples from education in order to highlight how the theory can usefully inform discussions about language teaching and learning:

 We then go on to argue that complex systems have a tendency to settle in “fairly regular patterns of activity (…) such as the initiation‐response‐feedback discourse pattern (Sinclair & Coulthard, 1992) or learner‐learner interaction with distinct modes of disputational, cumulative, and exploratory talk (N. Mercer, 1995)”.
-However, this stablity should not be confused with stasis.
+However, this stability is very different from stasis, the lack of activity.
 In fact, complex systems will often reconfigure their structure in ways that are not truly random but are certainly not fully predictable:

 More generally, as teachers we all know well that language learners’ progress is seldom linear; learning often comes in spurts, interspersed with periods of apparent lack of progress or even regression (…).
 In the CST literature, change is variously described as gradual, cumulative, sudden, and/or unpredictable, which is consistent with what we know about the variety of change processes we observe in language education.

-We go on to explain that this change is sometimes associated with minute differences in initial conditions (the so-called butterfly effect), or with emergent phenomena that develop within the system.
+We go on to explain that such change often results from minute differences in initial conditions (the so-called ‘butterfly effect’), or from emergent phenomena that develop within the system.

 Leave a Reply